 Celebration of Learning: An Exhibition of Students as Producers

-If you’re interested in attending the Celebration of Learning, which will be held from 2:00 to 4:45 pm in Alumni Hall, you can RSVP here.
+If you’re curious about the amazing work that Vanderbilt students produce in and out of their courses, please join us on the 4th!
+If you’re interested in attending the Celebration of Learning, you can RSVP here.
 Questions about the event?
 Please contact CFT Program Coordinator Tracy Tveit.

 2018 Celebration Highlights